edward1wang/Python-Net/README.md

 		# Split the record to a list:
 		(#Switch,#Port,#Building,#Facility,#RoomNumber,#Extension,#Jack Number,#CampusUnit)

+		# Check if the #Switch.cfg file has been opened for appending

+		# If not, open it

 		# If #Switch is not the same as last record,

 			#Close current switch configuration file
 			#Open a new siwtch configuraiton file: #Switch.cfg

+		# Format the switch interface configuration command based on the switch type:

+			# Switch type 1: 3524

+			# Switch type 2: 4000/4005 with CatOS

+			# Switch type 3: 3550

+			# Switch type 4: 2960

+			# Switch type 5: 3750

+			# Switch type 6: 3850

+		# Appending the following line to the #Switch.cfg file:
+		# interface